 - Can dog food allergies cause ear infections?

 Theoretically, yes.
 While ear infections aren’t a typical symptom of food allergies, if your dog is scratching his ears a lot he could break the skin and allow bacteria to enter.
-Food allergies can also weaken his immune system and increase the risks of ear infections.
+Food allergies can also weaken his immune system and increase the risk of ear infections.

 Prevent ear infections by learning the right way to clean your dog’s ears!